My Martial Arts Background

 2009-2011: Nomadic Training ^

 At the end of 2008, I had a lovely christmas present in the form of a redundancy from KPMG.
 In other words, I got bitten by the credit crunch.
 Still, it meant I could try out new things on the blog.
 I wrote lots more reviews (in particular, my immense Gracie Combatives review would have been difficult to write if I'd been working), and also started doing articles.
 A lot of new blogs began appearing, and I found that soon a vibrant community of bloggers had grown up around BJJ.
 It has been cool to 'meet' some awesome people through the internet, like Georgette, Leslie, Francisco, Julia, Megan and Seymour, among many others (eventually I made a long list of blogs).
-It has also made me keener than ever to make a training trip to the US, though I don't yet have the time and money.
+It also made me keener than ever to make a training trip to the US, though I didn't yet have the time and money.

 Another advantage of unemployment was that I had a chance to bounce around various clubs in the UK, due to job seeking: after no longer being able to afford the fees at RGA, I moved to the affiliate in Kilburn, where I could continue to train with Jude Samuel.
 It also meant that I could continue rolling with my favourite training partner from RGA HQ, Christina.
 At the time, I was also looking after my niece, in order to help my sister return to work.
 She lived near Clapham Junction, which was perfect for getting to Kilburn.

 However, a few months down the line she moved to Cobham in Surrey.
 The trains from there make getting to training awkward, so I had to look for a new option, eventually finding it at Nova Força in Epsom.
 I could cycle over there in about forty minutes, which wasn't too bad (and good fitness!)
-The only downside was that because I was bouncing up and down the country to see my girlfriend, who was then studying a Masters degree at Warwick Uni, I could only train once a week.
+The only downside was that because I was bouncing up and down the country to see a friend, who was then studying a Masters degree at Warwick Uni, I could only train once a week.

 Nova Força was also my first experience training BJJ outside of the RGA family.
 The black belt who runs it, Ricardo Da Silva, was one of the first instructors to teach BJJ in the UK, starting off at Sleeping Storm before it closed.
 Ricardo's classes fit my image of what a Carlson Gracie class might be like (I don't know much about the Nova Força team history, so perhaps there is a Carlson connection somewhere), with tough training and intense sparring, plus lots of belt whipping.

-After that, I headed back to Warwick Uni for the end of my gf's MA, when I trained at Combat Athletics in Canley.
+After that, I headed back to Warwick Uni for the end of my close friend's MA, when I trained at Combat Athletics in Canley.
 The area is decidedly unpleasant, but the training was pretty good, taught by a John Will affiliate, who was a blue belt when I was there.
 Classes were all nogi, mainly because most of the people training there had yet to buy a gi.

 From September 2009 to April 2010, I was back with RGA, at the affiliate in High Wycombe under brown belt Kev Capel.
 This proved to be the friendliest place I'd ever trained, because Kev is undoubtedly the most approachable instructor I've yet encountered.
 He's also around my size, which is always a help.
 I met a lot of great training partners too, especially Howard and Callum.
+Kev would prove to be a central figure in my BJJ journey.

 In April, I finally got a new job, necessitating a move to Leamington Spa.
-That meant training at Gracie Barra Birmingham, the place I'd originally meant to train way back in 2006.
+That meant training at Gracie Barra Birmingham, the place I'd originally meant to join way back in 2006.
 So, in a sense I'd come full circle.
 Like Kev's club, GB Brum was also really friendly, and like RGA HQ, there was a broad range of size, age, skill and a few women on the mat.
 I was particularly impressed by Norbi, who was not only a top notch instructor, but incredibly generous and welcoming.
 Definitely somewhere I would recommend.

 I left that job a few months later, just as GB Brum moved to a new city centre location.
 Returning home, I was back training at Kev's club in High Wycombe, later moving to his Aylesbury location.
-My eventual goal was to move down to Bristol, so I could live with my girlfriend.
-Handily, Nicolai 'Geeza' Holt opened up Gracie Barra Bristol in late 2010, so I took the opportunity to occasionally drop in while visiting my gf.
+My eventual goal was to move down to Bristol, so I could live with my friend.
+Handily, Nicolai 'Geeza' Holt opened up Gracie Barra Bristol in late 2010, so I took the opportunity to occasionally drop in while visiting a friend.
 As I had moved to paying £50 for a block of seven lessons rather than a monthly fee at High Wycombe, that made sense (especially as Geeza didn't charge much for the initial months after GB Bristol's opening).

-2011-Present: Learning How To Teach ^
+2011-2013: Learning How To Teach ^

-In May 2011, we finally found a house, so I moved down to live with my girlfriend permanently.
+In May 2011, we finally found a house, so I moved down to live with my friend permanently.
 After a decade of having to bounce up and down the country to see each other, it was a huge relief to at last live in the same place.
 Even better, the house was right around the corner from Gracie Barra Bristol, which by this point had moved into the huge converted warehouse next to the temporary building I'd been to previously.
 While I was in the Peak District on my way to Factory BJJ, Geeza rang to see if I wanted to become an instructor at GB Bristol.
 I've always wanted to teach, so I jumped at the chance: I now had a reason to be happy about getting that purple belt, as otherwise I don't think I would have been asked.

 Beginning on 12th May 2011, I was in charge of the Thursday classes.
 Originally Miles, a fellow purple belt, was holding the fort on Tuesdays.
 However, due to his many responsibilities, most obviously a new baby, that responsibility was passed to a high level blue belt called Dónal, who I had first met up at Gracie Barra Birmingham.